formatjs/intl-relativeformat/README.md

 This package aims to provide a way to format different variations of relative time.
 You can use this package in the browser and on the server via Node.js.

-This implementation is very similar to [moment.js][], in concept, although it provides only formatting features based on the Unicode [CLDR][] locale data, an industry standard.
+This implementation is very similar to [moment.js][], in concept, although it provides only formatting features based on the Unicode [CLDR][] locale data, an industry standard that supports more than 150 locales.

 _Note: This `IntlRelativeFormat` API may change to stay in sync with ECMA-402, but this package will follow [semver][]._